juev/awesome-stars/README.md

 - [gobinaries](https://github.com/tj/gobinaries) - Golang binaries compiled on-demand for your system
 - [bricks](https://github.com/pace/bricks) - A standard library for microservices.
 - [wesher](https://github.com/costela/wesher) - wireguard overlay mesh network manager
-- [wgsd](https://github.com/jwhited/wgsd) - A CoreDNS plugin that provides Wireguard peer information via DNS-SD semantics
+- [wgsd](https://github.com/jwhited/wgsd) - A CoreDNS plugin that provides WireGuard peer information via DNS-SD semantics
 - [rules_go](https://github.com/bazelbuild/rules_go) - Go rules for Bazel
 - [bazel-gazelle](https://github.com/bazelbuild/bazel-gazelle) - Gazelle is a Bazel build file generator for Bazel projects.
 It natively supports Go and protobuf, and it may be extended to support new languages and custom rule sets.
 - [delve](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.